OUR PROGRAMME & EVENTS

 We also sometimes arrange excursions to places of special interest to members.

 Details of forthcoming events are listed in our quarterly newsletter.
-If you have any suggestions for excursions, please contact our events sectretary.
+If you have any suggestions for excursions, please contact our events secretary.

 Many of us are also members of the Oxfordshire Architectural and Historical Society (OAHS) which, in addition to lectures, usually has a full programme of summer excursions, mostly to historic buildings.